learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

  => 97500000.0
 ```

 Wait a second!
-This does not match our expectations!
+This does **not** match our expectations!
 We're way off!
 Our bug
 _has_ to be here.
-If we consult the formula page, we see that the expectation
+If we review the given formula, we see that the expectation
 is that the rate is expressed as a percentage, converted to decimal, divided by
 the 12 months of the year.